Prescott Criminal Justice Center

 Through the generous funding of the AZ Attorney General’s Office, Yavapai Sherriff’s Office’s Camp Verde Detention Center has begun a remodel to incorporate a Reentry Center with the same model and goal to be available for individuals upon release in the Verde area.

-This Connections Center will also service those in a mental health crisis and who are potentially eligible for involuntary pre-arrest evaluation and treatment, deflecting this population from the criminal justice system altogether.
-A 12-bed inpatient psychiatric unit will allow service for individuals who may otherwise enter the criminal justice system or be deflected to the local emergency departments.
+This Connections Center also serves those in a mental health crisis and who are potentially eligible for involuntary pre-arrest evaluation and treatment, deflecting this population from the criminal justice system altogether.
+A 12-bed inpatient psychiatric unit allows service for individuals who may otherwise enter the criminal justice system or be deflected to the local emergency departments.